Mutation-finite quivers with real weights: Geometric realization for finite mutation classes

 The case-by-case check is done via a code which verifies that the realization of the initial quiver propagates as a realization of the whole mutation class.
 The algorithm is the following: we apply a mutation to a quiver and the partial reflections to the corresponding set of vectors (i.e., mutate the Gram matrix according to the rules prescribed in~\cite{BGZ}), and then verify that the mutated Gram matrix provides an admissible realization of the mutated quiver.
 Notice that the mutated Gram matrix only depends on the initial Gram matrix and the directions of arrows in the corresponding quiver before the mutation, but does not depend on the actual vectors $v_1,\dots, v_n$.
 The code checks that in each of the (non-serial) finite mutation classes the pair (Gram matrix; exchange matrix) takes only finitely many values and the entries in the Gram matrix and the exchange matrix agree, i.e. $|(v_i,v_j)|=|b_{ij}|$ for $i\ne j$.

-The values of the dimension of the kernel can be easily seen from the initial construction in Lemma~\ref{initial}. \end{proof}
+The dimension of the kernel can be easily seen from the initial construction in Lemma~\ref{initial}. \end{proof}

 \begin{remark} It follows from Remark~\ref{rem x5} that already the mutation class of a quiver originating from a punctured annulus (see Fig.~\ref{x5}) does not have an admissible realization by reflections.
-This implies that any non-acyclic mutation class of a punctured surface or orbifold does not possess an admissible realization by reflections.
-However, there is a strong evidence for the following conjecture. \end{remark}
+This implies that most non-acyclic mutation classes of punctured surfaces or orbifolds do not possess admissible realizations by reflections.

+Geometric realizations by reflections of all mutation classes of quivers originating from unpuctured surfaces were constructed in~\cite{FeLSTu}.
+There is a strong evidence for the following conjecture. \end{remark}

-\begin{conjecture} Every mutation class originating from an unpunctured surface or orbifold admits a realization by reflections.
+\begin{conjecture} Every mutation class originating from an unpunctured orbifold admits a realization by reflections.

 \end{conjecture}